iSkytran/data-gandalf/model_system/README.md

 export PYTHONPATH=$PYTHONPATH:$(pwd)
 ```

 Ensure that you have an active PostgreSQL database running.
-Change the `psycopg2.connect` setting to match your database settings.
-Modify the `MODEL_PATH` in `config.py` to change where the model gets saved to.
+Change the DB configurations in `config.py` setting to match your database settings.
+Modify the `MODEL_PATH` to change where the model gets saved to.

 TO run, execute
 ```